 Public Storage price-eps-surprise | Public Storage Quote

-Moreover, since the beginning of 2013 through Sep 30, 2019, it has acquired 328 facilities with 22.8 million net rentable square feet from third parties, for approximately $3 billion.
-Additionally, the company opened newly-developed and expanded self-storage space, for a total cost of $1.5 billion, adding around 14.5 million net rentable square feet.
-Such acquisition and expansion initiatives are also anticipated to have stoked growth in the period under consideration.
+In the third quarter, Public Storage is likely to have benefited from its solid presence in key cities and high brand value.
+In addition, the company has been capitalizing on growth opportunities.
+From the beginning of 2013 through Jun 30, 2020, it has acquired 355 facilities with 24.9 million net rentable square feet from third parties for $3.3 billion.
+In addition, it opened the newly-developed and expanded self-storage space for a total cost of $1.7 billion, adding 15.7 million net rentable square feet.
+Such acquisition and expansion initiatives are also anticipated to have stoked growth during the period under consideration.

-The Zacks Consensus Estimate for full-year FFO per share is currently pinned at $10.74, indicating a 1.7% year-over-year increase on revenues of $2.85 billion.
+The Zacks Consensus Estimate for quarterly revenues is currently pinned at $723 million, suggesting a 0.9% year-over-year decline.

 Here is what our quantitative model predicts:

 Our proven model does not conclusively predict a positive surprise in terms of FFO per share for Public Storage this season.
 The combination of a positive Earnings ESP and a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold) increases the odds of a FFO beat.
 But that’s not the case here.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

 Public Storage currently carries a Zacks Rank #3 and has an Earnings ESP of -0.56%.